lukateg/strength-age/README.md

 -- Add analytics

 -- SEO check
+-- restyle the and add colors to the app
 -- check free tier plan and work out permisions and free plan for max classes, lessons, pdfs in mb, tests and ai token calls -- in bottom left corner in menu button should be "quick start" that redirects to a quick demo and instructions about the app usage and release notes that follows versions and updates
 -- release to prod